Mensa-Philosophical-Circle/.github/profile/README.md

 # Mensa Philosophical Circle

 # About Us
 At MPC, we are more than a startup; we are a dynamic ecosystem that thrives on the synergy of learning, doing, and serving.
-Our mission is to revolutionize personal growth and societal progress through a unique blend of transformative training, real-life project engagement, and cutting-edge technology services.
+We revolutionize personal growth and societal progress through a unique blend of transformative training, real-life project engagement, and cutting-edge technology services.

 # Our Mission